maybebyte/anthesis/openbsd-router.md

 You can also add these components:

-- Many use cases require a [network bridge for ethernet interfaces](https://www.openbsd.org/faq/faq6.html#Bridge).
+- Many use cases require a [network bridge for Ethernet interfaces](https://www.openbsd.org/faq/faq6.html#Bridge).
 As of 6.9, I use [`veb(4)`](https://man.openbsd.org/veb) with good results.
 - [IPv6](https://lipidity.com/openbsd/router/), depending on your use